funnywayrush84/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to errors and difficult to maintain.
 Strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complications.
 Remember, code is read far more often than it is written, so always consider the next person who will read your code."

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and hard to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written."

+This emphasizes the importance of keeping code simple and manageable, as it directly impacts the code's maintainability, scalability, and bug resilience.
+It also highlights the significance of writing code with future readers in mind, as clarity and readability can greatly facilitate understanding and collaboration among developers.